-We are an "emerging growth company" as that term is defined in the Jumpstart Our Business Startups Act of 2012 and, as such, are subject to certain reduced public company reporting requirements.
+We are an "emerging growth company" as that term is defined in the Jumpstart Our Business Startups Act of 2012 and, as such, will be subject to certain reduced public company reporting requirements.
 See "Summary-Implications of Being an Emerging Growth Company."

 Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 15.
+See "Risk Factors" beginning on page 12.

 Per Share Total

 Public offering price \$ \$

-Underwriting discounts \$ \$
+Underwriting discounts(1) \$ \$

-Proceeds to us before expenses \$ \$
+Proceeds to us before expenses(1) \$ \$